ObjectModules/deploy/Mapping.md

 letter m stand as s.getElementsByTagName(o)[0]
 ```

 See that each letter has a different assignment, each of them hold a unique task.
 None of them is meaningless.
 All is important especially when they are getting combined.
-You may try to eliminate one or more characters see if the function is still work.
+You may try to eliminate one or more characters or elements, see if the function is still work.

 Compare to what we have seen.
 We found this as a beautiful concept.
 It's built really short but the `isogram` itself is compact that made Google able to asynchronously loads their library called `analytics.js` onto a page and use it for a broad way _<a href="https://developers.google.com/analytics/devguides/collection/analyticsjs/sending-hits" target="_blank">utilization</a>_.